 Disadvantages of PMO as a Service

 PMO as a service isn’t going to serve a company that needs to invest in an internal PMO.
-For companies that have many large and complex projects, programs and portfolios, the cost of a PMO as a service would be prohibitively expensive against the cost of creating an in-house PMO.
+For project-based companies that need to establish a project intake process for reviewing many projects, programs and portfolios over time, the cost of a PMO as a service would be prohibitively expensive against the cost of creating an in-house PMO.

 Another issue with hiring a PMO as a service is that control is taken out of the hands of the organization.
 While the PMO as a service is working for the company, there are aspects of the PMO as a service that are beyond the control of that organization, which some businesses might not like.